imdwipayana/PostgreSQL/Practice/JOIN/README.md

 The customer table is
 ![JOIN](https://github.com/imdwipayana/PostgreSQL/blob/main/Practice/JOIN/image/customer_pict.png)

-Then create the cust_order table:
+The column of customer_id is the primary key meanwhile the order_id is the foreign key which will be the primary key for cust_order table.
+Then we create the cust_order table:
 ```sql
 DROP TABLE IF EXISTS cust_order;
 CREATE TABLE cust_order(